 Make sure you are from a Treaty country

-The E visa is limited to only those countries with an existing treaty with the United States that specifically allows for and encourages investment and/or trade with the United States.
+The E visa is limited to countries with an existing treaty with the United States that allows and promotes investment and/or trade with the United States.
 For a complete list of Investor Visa Treaty Countries, click here.

 Determine the Right Legal Entity for your Business